Timber Frame Vs. Post and Beam: What’s the Difference

 Finally, both methods are strong and durable, but how they achieve that strength—and the aesthetic they create—differs.

-Structural Differences Between Timber Framing vs Post and Beam
+Structural Differences Between Timber Framing vs Post & Beam

 Curious how timber framing compares to traditional stick-built construction?